 1. Figure out what you want.

 Determine your personal (and family) VALUES and write them down.
 Then write down what SUCCESS looks like for you.
 Next write down your personal GOALS for the year and month.
 Set aside time at the beginning of each week (I like to do this on Sunday evening- see details here) to remind yourself of the values and goals you've written down, and decide what essentials need to be accomplished this week to make progress on them.
-Use a weekly planning sheet (get a free printable one below) or write out in a notebook or journal (the Best Self Journal is great for this) what your high-level schedule needs to look like to acheive your essentials.
+Use a weekly planner or write out in a notebook or journal (the Best Self Journal is great for this) what your high-level schedule needs to look like to acheive your essentials.
 Then open your calendar (I like the simple Google Calendar) and schedule them in.

 2. Evaluate your commitments.